claytantor/welocally-places/readme.txt

 * No coding required.
 Plug and play
 * 2 sidebar widgets, Map Widget and Place List Widget
 * Fully customizable maps
-* Google fonts integration, no CSS required
+* Google fonts integration, no CSS required for custom fonts
 * Tested with most of the common themes
 * Rich place information such as phone number, and website
 * Integrated driving directions